About Calum English-Brown -Pindula, Local Knowledge

 Career

 He is a Legends Football Academy product.[2]
-Callum English-Brown was once attached to Harare City Football Club.[3]
+Callum English-Brown was once signed to Harare City Football Club in 2017, but he was one of the unused Under-20 players in the squad.[3][4]

 English-Brown played for Herentals Football Club Under-20 side in the ZIFA Northern Division One Soccer League.
 He made his premier league debut in March 2022 when WhaWha played against Cranborne Bullets Football Club at Ascot Stadium and lost 3-2.[5]